 An emergency can occur anytime.
 In some instances of severe emotional disturbance, an immediate response is necessary for the well-being of the student or others.
 In an emergency, call the respective SU Abroad emergency phone number or the SU Abroad home office, 001-315-443-3471.

 Below are some responses to common student statements:

 "I'm not crazy."
 Reassure the student that most of the students who receive counseling are looking for help with common everyday problems and concerns, and are not "crazy."

 "I can take care of it on my own."
 Point out that therapists don't do things for you or tell you what to do, they help you discover what's not working and how you might make things better for yourself.

 "But I don't want anybody to know."
 Explain to the student that the counseling referrals are kept as confidential as possible.

-Assistant Director for Student Health and Wellness
+Amy Kleine, Assistant Director for Health and Wellness

-Senior Student Services Coordinator
+Linda Harkness, Senior Student Life Coordinator

-Administrative Health Coordinator
+Marisa Mate, Administrative Health Coordinator